 -

 c.
 Vastus Medialis: Originates from the intertrochanteric line and linea aspera of the femur, inserting via the patellar tendon into the tibial tuberosity.
-It plays a crucial role in stabilizing the patella.
+It has a big impact in stabilizing the patella Easy to understand, harder to ignore..

 -